First Step to Compliance: A Thorough and Accurate Risk Assessment

 The EU Cybersecurity Act and the European Telecommunications Standards Institute ETSI TS 103 645 technical specification are currently leading the charge in European standard frameworks on cybersecurity controls for digital products and services, including consumer Internet of Things (IoT) devices.

-In the USA, the IoT Cybersecurity Improvement Act of 2020 is a key milestone in securing IoT by establishing minimum-security requirements for any federal procurement of IoT devices.
+In the USA, the IoT Cybersecurity Improvement Act of 2020 is a key milestone in securing IoT by establishing minimum security requirements for federal procurement of IoT devices.
 Additionally, it requires NIST to publish guidelines and standards on the management and use of IoT devices.

-In the UK, the Department of Digital, Culture, Media and Sport (DCMS)’s Code of Practice for Consumer IoT Security includes 13 guidelines recommended for IoT devices aimed at protecting consumer privacy and safety, simplifying their secure use.
+In the UK, the Department for Digital, Culture, Media and Sport (DCMS)’s Code of Practice for Consumer IoT Security includes 13 guidelines for IoT devices aimed at protecting consumer privacy and safety and simplifying their secure use.

 Best Practices and Strategies to Manage IoT Risks

-While more new regulations are being implemented around the world, no global or industry universal standards or requirements for Internet of Things (IoT) security currently exist.
+While more regulations are being implemented around the world, no universal global or industry standards or requirements for Internet of Things (IoT) security currently exist.
 Nevertheless, your business network and information assets are still at risk.
-It is imperative that you proactively begin implementing more preventative security controls to block unauthorized access to your IT network and ensure the protection of customer data or business IP connected to IoT devices.
+It is imperative that you proactively implement additional preventive security controls to block unauthorized access to your IT network and protect customer data or business IP connected to IoT devices.

 Adopt Ongoing or Regular Risk Assessments

-Every business using IoT should undergo a thorough risk assessment to identify and address any security gaps that might expose their network environment and systems to a cyberattack.
+Every business using IoT should conduct a thorough risk assessment to identify and address any security gaps that could expose its network environment and systems to cyberattacks.
 A Business Impact Analysis will also help evaluate and measure the potential impact of disruption or downtime stemming from a data loss or breach incident — as well as identify which of your business-critical operations or processes need the most priority.

-Establishing ongoing risk assessments and impact analysis as a standard part of your business operations is the best way to maintain strong cybersecurity defenses.
-However, these should be performed annually at a minimum.
+Establishing ongoing risk assessments and impact analyses as standard parts of your business operations is the best way to maintain strong cybersecurity defenses.
+However, these should be performed at least annually.
 You can determine the frequency of these assessments based on the unique risks/needs of your business.

-One of the most important best practices to ensure safety of your Internet of Things (IoT) environment is to discover and maintain an updated inventory of all the IoT devices on your network and those connected to any remote or mobile devices.
-Make a point to regularly check for security patch updates for all devices manually, but leverage automation whenever possible.
-Integrating a solution that helps you discover, manage and monitor all systems and endpoints, including IoT devices, will increase visibility and enable better control of your business infrastructure and security posture.
+One of the most important best practices for ensuring the safety of your Internet of Things (IoT) environment is to maintain an up-to-date inventory of all IoT devices on your network and those connected to any remote or mobile devices.
+Make a point to manually check for security patch updates on all devices, but leverage automation whenever possible.
+Integrating a solution that helps you discover, manage, and monitor all systems and endpoints, including IoT devices, will increase visibility and enable better control of your business infrastructure and security posture.

 Implement Principles of Least Privilege and Zero Trust as Standard Policy